Car Backfires When Accelerating + Check Engine Light

 6. Exhaust or catalytic converter restriction

-In some cases, a restricted exhaust system can make the engine struggle under load, run hotter, lose power, and behave abnormally when you accelerate.
+In some cases, a restricted exhaust system can make the engine struggle under load, run hotter and behave abnormally when you accelerate.
 It is not the first thing to suspect, but it belongs on the list if the symptom comes with major power loss.

 What to Check First